The Exodus of the Hebrews, Moses and the Pharaohs Part 13

 Having noted that the eastern arm of the Red Sea was ignored for many centuries, we trace back to its original name from the Hebrew scripts.
 The Red Sea was translated from the Hebrew Yam Suph and traditionally denoted the southern corner border of ancient Israel.
 Here was the Gulf of Eilat and to the north was the region of Petra:

-Yam_Suph is a [Hebrew] phrase which occurs about 23 times in the Tanakh (Hebrew Bible/Old Testament) and has traditionally been understood to refer to the salt water inlet located between Africa and the Arabian Peninsula, known in English as the Red Sea.
+Yam Suph is a [Hebrew] phrase which occurs about 23 times in the Tanakh (Hebrew Bible / Old Testament) and has traditionally been understood to refer to the salt water inlet located between Africa and the Arabian Peninsula, known in English as the Red Sea.
+(Wikipedia)

-More recently certain scholars consider Yam Suph to refer to a "Reed Sea", which describes a shallow area of water where reeds grow.
-In ancient times there were such shallow waters in the Bitter Lakes region north of the Suez Gulf, the western arm of the Red Sea.
-But this interpretation of Yam Suph has come into vogue partly because it remains within the Suez gulf region, the traditional Christian location of the crossing, but probably more significantly it bolsters the arguments of such as seek to explain the miracles of the Exodus within the bounds of natural phenomena.
-Such attempts to explain the miracles of the Red Sea Crossing and the events leading up to the Exodus require a selective imagination wherein events are skewed to fit geological phenomena such as earthquakes, volcanic eruptions, tsunamis, etc., while ignoring many details of recorded testimony.
+More recently some scholars consider Yam Suph to refer to a "Reed Sea", which describes a shallow area of water where reeds grow.
+In ancient times these were the Bitter Lakes north of the Suez Gulf, the western arm of the Red Sea.
+This interpretation of Yam Suph has become popular lately partly because it remains within the Suez gulf region, the traditional Christian location of the crossing, but more significantly, it bolsters the arguments of such as seek to explain the miracles of the Exodus within the bounds of natural phenomena.
+Such attempts to explain the miracles, the Red Sea Crossing, and the events leading up to the Exodus require a selective imagination wherein events are skewed to fit geological phenomena such as earthquakes, volcanic eruptions, tsunamis, droughts, etc., while ignoring many details of recorded testimony.

 Oahspe; Book of the Arc Bon; 27/19.1-16.

 Eloih, Almighty, You, my God, Who have delivered my people!
 I will sing to You a song; and the children of Israel to You, O Eloih!